-Yes, you should obviously pay attention to the speed limits on the road but some cargo boxes actually have maximum speed warnings that you should be aware of.
+Yes, you should obviously always pay attention to the speed limits on the road, but some cargo boxes actually have maximum speed warnings that you should be aware of.
 While most boxes are designed to be aerodynamic, the drag will still increase with your speed and if there is a limit mentioned in your instructions, you probably should heed it.

 4. Maintain proper tire pressure.

 Having a storage container on top of your vehicle is going to create some drag and may lower your fuel economy; while there isn’t a lot you can do to make this better, there are things you can do to prevent this from getting worse.

 Tires that are low on air are known to hurt gas mileage but by making sure that they are properly aired up, you don’t have to worry about slowing down your vehicle even further.